omgswap/omgswap-v2-site/src/pages/docs/v1/01-frontend-integration/03-trade-tokens.md

 ## Recipients

-Uniswap allows traders to swap tokens and transfer the output to a new `recipient` address.
+OMGSwap allows traders to swap tokens and transfer the output to a new `recipient` address.
 This allows for a type of payment where the payer sends one token and the payee receives another.

 ## ETH ⇄ ERC20 Trades